vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 temporary automation-output view.
 The latter's fade already declares its end tick.
 All 17 CTest targets pass after rebuilding, without compiler warnings.

+### Retire the obsolete dynamic-envelope entry point

+Production export already uses instrument-variant materialization, which combines envelope and stereo variants in one pass.
+Remove the compatibility header, result alias, and wrapper used only by tests.
+Those tests now exercise the production entry point with explicit envelope options.
+Also correct the MIDI resolution comment: its fallback is seven-bit output, not a legacy hint.

+The complete default build succeeds, including the Qt application and shell executable.
+All 17 CTest targets pass; the build has no compiler warnings.

 ## Further investigation

 - Compiler cursor: duplicated adapters for emitting ordinary performance events;